Key Sessions and Speakers at the Largest Social Innovation Summit

-We were privileged to have some amazing speakers and sessions at the 2016 Collaborative + Classy Awards this June.
+We were privileged to have some amazing speakers and sessions at the 2016 Collaborative + Classy Awards.
 This social innovation summit was a gathering of some 1,000 of the world’s most inspiring and accomplished social sector professionals and culminated in the Classy Awards, a ceremony which recognizes programs for their excellence in social innovation.

 The attendees and speakers of the Collaborative came together to gain a fresh perspective and newfound energy to tackle the world’s most challenging social problems.
 Enough to whet your palate?

 Here’s a taste of the experience offered at the 2016 Collaborative + Classy Awards.

 This year at the Collaborative, we mixed up our approach to the typical keynote speech by featuring a small group of speakers who spoke around a shared topic.
 These TED talk-style speeches were designed to inform, inspire, and keep you engaged.